SpectrumView

 – John 5:35

-The lightbox can work with both 120V or 240V current at the flick of an inner switch without having to change all bulbs, which means you can use 120V bulbs in a 240V country.
-It uses 8-10 incandescent generic Edison standard base bulbs of 25w to 40w, many replacement bulbs are included.
-The lightbox is thermally protected by three low speed DC fans and genuine brass heatsinks.
-First grade panels, traditional bee-wax polished wood, heat resistant ceramic sockets, brass plate heatsinks, and copper wiring.
-Detachable standing mounts ensure compact transportation, and to permanently suspend it in front of a window, genuine lac varnished handles yield a good tight grip.
+Can work with both 120V or 240V at the flick of an inner switch without having to change all bulbs, its recommended to switch your operating system from dark to light mode for best results.
+It has 8-10 incandescent generic base Edison standard bulbs of 25w commonly used for ovens, with many replacement bulbs included.
+Thermally protected by low speed DC fans with genuine brass polished reflectors.
+Top quality liquid crystal display panels proven over time, bee-wax polished wood, ceramic sockets, and copper wiring, copper shielding available upon request.
+Strong copper mounts provide unmatched stability, and detachable for a compact transportation or to permanently hang it in front of a sunny window, genuine insect lac varnish handles yield a good tight grip.

 SpectrumView vacuum bulb lightbox